thoughtbot/maintaining-open-source-projects/book/04-quality.md

 [Flay]: http://ruby.sadi.st/Flay.html
 [Wikipedia list of static analysis tools]: https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis

-Let machines do what they are good at, and humans do what machines can’t do: you can stop thinking about _how_ code is changing to focus better on _what_ is changing.
+Let machines do what they are good at and humans do what machines can’t do.
+Stop thinking about _how_ code is changing to focus better on _what_ is changing and you will save yourself a lot of time and headache.

 ## Request regression tests for every change